jg2git/Celcius/README.md

 The project implements the following features
 - Interface to communicate with one or more temperature sensor devices
 - Periodically poll a list of sensors
-- Compare the current temperature with a threshold to trigger a threshold
+- Compare the current temperature with a threshold to trigger an alarm
-- GTest unit test cases to test the functionalities
+- Google Test unit test cases to test the functionalities

 ## Project files
 \src